Bacterial vaginosis - aftercare

 - You will be asked to lie on your back with your feet in stirrups.

-- Your doctor will insert an instrument into your vagina called a speculum.
+- The provider will insert an instrument into your vagina called a speculum.
 The speculum is opened slightly to hold the vagina open while your doctor examines the inside of your vagina and takes a sample of discharge with a sterile cotton swab.

 - The discharge is examined under a microscope to check for signs of infection.

-If you have BV, your health care provider may prescribe:
+If you have BV, your provider may prescribe:

 - Antibiotic pills that you swallow